chaiguolong/.vim/bundle/YouCompleteMe/README.md

 don't need to save your file or press any keyboard shortcut to trigger this, it "just happens" in the background.

-In essence, YCM obsoletes the following Vim plugins because it has all of their features plus extra:

-- clang_complete
-- AutoComplPop
-- Supertab
-- neocomplcache

 **And that's not all...**

-YCM might be the only vim completion engine with the correct Unicode support.
+YCM might be the only Vim completion engine with the correct Unicode support.
 Though we do assume UTF-8 everywhere.

 ![YouCompleteMe GIF unicode demo](https://user-images.githubusercontent.com/10026824/34471853-af9cf32a-ef53-11e7-8229-de534058ddc4.gif)